 Kathleen Weldon is the Director of Data Operations and Communications at the Roper Center.
 She joined the Roper Center in 2014 as Research Coordinator.
 Kathleen manages data provider relations, oversees the data curation process, plans archival development, and works closely with the IT development team in building new user tools.
 She also uses the Center’s rich data collection to write overviews of the history of public opinion on a wide range of topics for the Roper website and Huffington Post.
 A graduate of Wesleyan University with a BA in English, she started her career in public opinion at Harvard University designing surveys with media and foundation partners.
 Email Kathleen.

 Alexis Bortle is the Membership Coordinator for the Roper Center.
 As a seasoned sales, business development, and marketing professional, Alexis is experienced in the development of strategic communications and events for both the private sector and nonprofit organizations.
 A former journalist, Alexis has a deep relationship with her Tioga County community and is an active volunteer with several organizations, including the Bridge of the Penn-York Valley Churches and the Muscular Dystrophy Association.
-She currently holds a BA in Corporate Communications from Lycoming College and a New York State Real Estate Salespersons license.
+She currently holds a BA in Corporate Communications from Lycoming College.
 Email Alexis.